graphql-python/graphql-core/README.md

 GraphQL-core 3 can be installed from PyPI using the built-in pip command:

-    python -m pip install "graphql-core>=3"
+    python -m pip install graphql-core

-Alternatively, you can also use [pipenv](https://docs.pipenv.org/) for installation in a virtual environment:
+You can also use [pipenv](https://docs.pipenv.org/) for installation in a virtual environment:

-    pipenv install "graphql-core>=3"
+    pipenv install graphql-core

 ## Usage

-GraphQL-core provides two important capabilities: building a type schema, and serving queries against that type schema.
+GraphQL-core provides two important capabilities: building a type schema and serving queries against that type schema.

-First, build a GraphQL type schema which maps to your code base:
+First, build a GraphQL type schema which maps to your codebase:

 ```python
 from graphql import (